TytusKolpak/SlipThrough2/Documentation/Documentation.md

     1. Each room is a 6x6 grid where each cell is a tile.
     2. The room's tile pattern is a 2D table of ints where each value is an index in table of passed tiles.
     3. There is one type of room for every unique shape (type being as example: with opening to the left and right).

-For version 2.X.X

-1. Build better main map xd.
+3. Build better main map xd.
     1. I think it's fine to give up the 3x6 grid for sake of something more organic/natural.
         1. Few rooms maybe.
         2. Each with doors.